 Get all the details on an ab-sculpting Pilates workout.

-Lengthen Your Legs
+Tone Your Legs

-Pilates mat work is excellent for toning and sculpting long, lean legs.
+Pilates mat work is excellent for sculpting lean legs.
 In just about 15 minutes, you can do several leg-focused exercises multiple times per week and get a big bang for your buck.
 Adams likes the side kick series among others, as well as single- and double-leg kicks.
 "Expect to be sore afterward," she says.
 "You'll feel your inner and outer thighs, as well as your glutes."

 Other challenging moves to try include bridges, swimmers and grasshopper.
 As usual, remember to engage your core!